kaieric/NewBreakpoint/README.md

 -Make sure that the ball moves as fast as the paddle, or there will be problems with side collisions.

+-Alternating bricks, each time a brick is hit, one set of bricks goes low opacity and doesn't have collision, and the other group reappears.

 The below mark failed attempts.